CasiOo/project-2-Todo/README.md

 A jstogether project.
 Follow us on slack and reddit [https://www.reddit.com/r/jstogether](https://www.reddit.com/r/jstogether/).

+## Reset database (Chrome)

+Type the following in your console:

+    indexedDB.deleteDatabase("ElectionDatabase");

+Refresh page

 ## Running The App

 To run the app, follow these steps.